exasol/python-exasol/README.md

 4. Install the EXASolution Python package using the following command:
    > python setup.py install

-To get more information, use the python ``help'' function on the package.
+To get more information, use the python `help` function on the package.